ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 One particular field in the SOA RR is known as MNAME, which is used to specify the "Primary Master" server for a zone.
-This is the server to which Dynamic Updates are sent by clients.
-Many zones do not accept updates using the Dynamic Update mechanism, and any such DNS UPDATE messages which are received provide no usual purpose.
+This is the server to which clients use Dynamic Update to send DNS UPDATE messages.
+Many zones do not support the Dynamic Update, and any such DNS UPDATE messages which are received provide no usual purpose.
 For such zones it may be preferable not to receive updates from clients at all.

-This document proposes a convention by which a zone operator can signal to clients that a particular zone does not accept Dynamic Updates.
+This document proposes a convention by which a zone operator can signal to clients that a particular zone does not support Dynamic Update.

 --- middle